Matt4970/Math-and-Science/Chem 103/Formatting Answers.md

 - If there is a decimal point and the zeroes lie either before or after it they *are* significant.
 - If there is *no* decimal point, we assume that the zeroes are *not* significant, unless exponential notation clarifies the quantity: 5300 is *assumed* to have two significant digits.
 - A terminal decimal point indicates that zeroes are significant: 500 mL has one significant figure, but 500. mL has three.

+## Rules for Arithmetic
+For **multiplication and division** the answer contains the same number of significant digits as there are in the measurement with the **fewest significant figures**.

+For **addition and subtraction** the answer has the same number of decimal places as there are in the measurement with the **fewest decimal places**.

+For **logarithms**, the answer has the same number of significant figures **after the decimal place** as there are in the number whose logarithm was taken.
+This rule can be applied to both natural logarithms (ln) and logarithms with base 10 (log).

+## Precision vs Accuracy
+**Precision**, or reproducibility, refers to *how close the measurements in a series are to each other*.
+**Accuracy** refers to *how close each measurement is to the actual value*.

+These terms are related to two widespread types of error:

+1. **Systematic error** produces values that are **either** all higher or all lower than the actual value.
+2. **Random error**, in the absence of systematic error, produces values that are higher **and** lower than the actual value.
+This type of error **always occurs**.